bartman/zonegen/README.md

 Once I started using IPv6 I had another grief, I had to update IPv4 and IPv6 and CNAME records in two files.

-This script reads from a metazone file and generates zone files.
+This script reads from a metazone file and generates internal/external zone files.
+You can then use bind's *acl* and *view* features to craft what internal and external hosts see.

 # Running

+There are a few dependencies

+ - perl with Parse::RecDescent

+You may want to run this on Debian:

+    apt-get install libparse-recdescent-perl

 There is a simple.metazone file that comes with the tool.
 Run it like so: